Ko Olina, Hawai'i

-This discount must be booked by 5/15/14.
-The number of rooms for this offer may be limited.
+This offer must be booked by 10/30/14.
+Blackout dates are 11/26-11/29/14.
+Offer excludes suites and 3-bedroom Grand Villas.
+Limit two rooms per reservation.
 All discounts are subject to availability, certain restrictions apply.

 Aulani offers 25% off room reservations for active duty military.
 This offer is subject to availability.

 - Aulani 'IWA's - Your guide to events and activities

 - Aulani Photos: Main entrance and lobby area

 - Aulani Photos: Dining & Restaurants

 - Aulani Photos: Laniwai Spa & Fitness Center

 - Aulani Photos: Aunty's Beach House Kids Club

 Very similar to a Disney Cruise Line daily navigator, guests of Aulani receive a daily 'IWA (pronounced e-v-a) in their room every morning.
 These are crucial for planning your day at Aulani and something you should definitely read over in the morning.
 The daily 'IWA lists all of the events and activities, character greeting locations, and hours of operation for many of the venues.
 We've scanned a full week of 'IWA's for your reference.
 Please note that the details listed in the ones below are very likely to change and should only be used as a reference.